In the case of a positive assessment of the certification process, three levels of certification are applied depending on the results:

-At this certification level, the certified entity meets the requirements related to waste management.
-At this level, the property must meet basic standards regarding waste sorting, providing appropriate waste containers, and educating residents or users about zero waste.
+At this level, the property must meet basic standards regarding waste segregation, provision of appropriate waste containers, and conducting education for residents or users on zero waste practices.

-At this certification level, the entity must achieve a higher level of advancement in waste minimization.
-This requires more advanced waste management systems, promoting recycling and composting, as well as actively engaging residents or users in zero waste practices.
+At this level of certification, the entity must achieve a higher level of advancement in waste minimization.
+This requires more advanced waste management systems, promotion of recycling

 This is the highest level of certification and includes more advanced and ambitious goals regarding zero waste.
-The property must approach the topic of zero waste comprehensively, including the use of advanced technologies, innovative practices, and energy efficiency, as well as reducing waste at the project and construction level of the property.
+The property must approach the topic of zero waste comprehensively, including the use of advanced technologies, innovative practices, and energy efficiency, as well as reducing waste at the design and construction level of the property.

 Certification levels

-How to Obtain a Zero Waste Certificate
+How to obtain a Zero Waste Certificate

 The certification process consists of: